TABLE OF CONTENTS

-This guide has been written to assist customers upgrading from MigrationStudio to ManagementStudio.
+This guide has been written to assist customers in upgrading from MigrationStudio to ManagementStudio.
 This process should be undertaken by a ManagementStudio consultant who will work with the customer to deliver the upgrade.

 This process assumes that the data in MigrationStudio should be migrated to ManagementStudio.

 A spreadsheet showing the roles and responsibilities for the upgrade is available on request.

 - MigrationStudio upgraded to the latest version (the consultant will provide a download link and walk through this upgrade)

 - The MigrationStudio IIS server must be running PowerShell 5.x or later

 - Access to logon to the MigrationStudio IIS server and the SQL Server